C’est Si Ben

 The proper way to eat creton is to spread it on toast with some mustard.
 I love mustard, so I gave it a whirl.
 I began speaking French to my son.
 I regaled him with stories of my collegiate trips to Montreal and how my friends and I used to go there and [redacted] and crazy [redacted] OH MY GOD and [redacted], seriously.
 Those were some good times.

-To my beautiful Hoang, to whom I proposed atop Mont Royal in Montreal, just kidding.
+(And to my beautiful wife Hoang, to whom I proposed atop Mont Royal in Montreal, just kidding in that last paragraph.)

 Rest assured, Chez Ben serves all of your typical American diner favorites as well.
 They bang out some great omelettes and pancakes and burgers and all that stuff – though all do offer a Canadian bacon option.
 They do have a “Quebecor Omelette” which contains creton and mustard which… I’m not sold on that one.

 I’m sure the American dishes account for 95% of their sales, which is obviously important to them.
 Let’s be honest; I’m not sure a restaurant could survive in Manchester, Connecticut on poutine and meat spreads alone.

 The staff here is famously nice and attentive.
 They open at 6AM seven days a week, which is always nice for weirdos like me who prefer the early hours.

 I’ll leave you with a bit from a Journal-Inquirer article about Chez Ben:

 And that’s pretty cool since I used Chez Ben as a focal point for my Hockanum River trail hikes.
 My circle is complete.